Thinkersbluff/CR6Community-Marlin_TB/config/README.md

 ## Helper scripts

 There are some .ps1 helper scripts, normally intended for running on Windows-based systems.
 You need Powershell Core (`pwsh`) to run them.
 You may be able to configure a linux-based system to also run these scripts, but that is known to be a problem on Linux Mint 22.1 "Xia".
-See BUILD_AND_TEST.MD for how to the alternative build-configs.sh script, if you cannot get these .ps1 scripts to run correctly on your Linux system.
+See BUILD_AND_TEST.MD for how to use the alternative tools/build/build-configs.sh script, if you cannot get these .ps1 scripts to run correctly on your Linux system.

 ### Generating configuration examples
 To generate or update a configuration example, do the modifications and then run:

-    scripts/Generate-ConfigExample.ps1 -Name MyExampleName
+    tools/scripts/powershell/Generate-ConfigExample.ps1 -Name MyExampleName

 ### Applying configuration examples
 To apply a configuration example, just copy the `Configuration*` files from the example directory to the "Marlin" directory.